oracle-livelabs/oci/oci-cis-landing-zone/01-introduction/introduction.md

 This set of labs will walk you through deploying a secure cloud architecture, compliant with the [CIS OCI Foundations Benchmark v1.2](https://www.cisecurity.org/benchmark/oracle_cloud/).
 Upon completion of the labs, a full set of OCI resources will be created as a base to build a secure enterprise workload.

-Estimated Workshop Time: 1 Hour
+Estimated Workshop Time: 1 Hour 30 Minutes

 ### Objectives